Health and Social Care (National Data Guardian) Act 2018

 Overview

-This bill establishes a National Data Guardian for Health and Social Care in England.
-The Guardian will issue guidance on the processing of health and social care data, which relevant public bodies and service providers must consider.
-The Guardian will also provide advice and assistance on data processing.
+This bill establishes the National Data Guardian for Health and Social Care in England.
+The Guardian will provide guidance on the processing of health and social care data, keep this guidance under review, and offer advice and assistance.
+The bill also outlines the Guardian's appointment, responsibilities, and funding.

 Description

-The bill creates the position of National Data Guardian, appointed by the Secretary of State for a maximum of three years, with the possibility of one reappointment.
+The bill creates the position of National Data Guardian for Health and Social Care, appointed by the Secretary of State for a maximum of three years, with the possibility of one reappointment.
 The Guardian's key responsibilities include:

 - Keeping published guidance under review and revising it as needed.

-- Providing advice, information, and assistance on data processing.
+- Providing advice, information, and assistance regarding data processing.

 Government Spending